ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 Your application is now running in two clusters but it is missing one component for the users to access either clusters transparently from a single entry point.

 In this section, you will configure Cloud Internet Services (CIS) to distribute the load between the two clusters.
-CIS is a one stop-shop service providing Global Load Balancer (GLB), Caching, Web Application Firewall (WAF) and Page rule to secure your applications while ensuring the reliability and performance for your Cloud applications.
+CIS is a one stop-shop service providing _Global Load Balancer (GLB)_, _Caching_, _Web Application Firewall (WAF)_ and _Page rule_ to secure your applications while ensuring the reliability and performance for your Cloud applications.

 To configure a global load balancer, you will need:
 * to point a custom domain to CIS name servers,